 When to see a doctor

-Seek immediate medical attention if you notice any signs or symptoms of a brain AVM.
+Seek immediate medical attention if you notice any signs or symptoms of a brain AVM, such as seizures, headaches or other symptoms.
 A bleeding brain AVM is life-threatening and requires emergency medical attention.